kubeflow/website/content/docs/aws/deploy/existing-cluster.md

     eksctl-kubeflow-example-nodegroup-ng-185-NodeInstanceRole-1DDJJXQBG9EM6
     ```

-    If you have multiple node groups, you will see corresponding number of node group roles.
-In that case, please provide the role names as an array.

-    ```
+    Change cluster region and worker roles names in your `kfctl_aws.yaml`
+    ```yaml
       region: us-west-2
       roles:
-      - eksctl-kubeflow-aws-nodegroup-ng-a2-NodeInstanceRole-xxxxxxx1
-      - eksctl-kubeflow-aws-nodegroup-ng-a2-NodeInstanceRole-xxxxxxx2
+        - eksctl-kubeflow-example-nodegroup-ng-185-NodeInstanceRole-1DDJJXQBG9EM6
     ```
+    > If you have multiple node groups, you will see corresponding number of node group roles.
+In that case, please provide the role names as an array.

 1. Install Kubeflow